RSS

 Protect Yourself

 The question is, how much money does an expired listing cost the homeowner?
-The financial losses often exceed the extra mortgage payments made and extend beyond the cost or hassle factor of trying to keep a home spotless during the listing period.
-It affects the value that a buyer ultimately chooses to pay because it is no longer a “fresh” listing.
+The financial losses often exceed the extra mortgage payments made and extend beyond the cost or hassle of keeping a home spotless during the listing period.
+It affects the price a buyer ultimately pays because it is no longer a “fresh” listing.
 It’s now stale, dated, a home that was overpriced for too long.

 Don’t let it happen to you.
 Don’t be that seller of an expired listing.
 Be sure to hire a professional Realtor to price your home correctly from the beginning.